-Ph 147 ab.
+Ph 147 abc.
 X-Rays.
-9 units (3-0-6); first and second terms.
+9 units (3-0-6); first, second, third terms.

-Prerequisite: Ph 6 abc, or Ph 102 abc.
+Prerequisites: Ph 6 abc, or Ph 102 abc, and Ph 112.

 A course covering the generation of X-rays and their interactions with matter in theory and in practical applications to research physics; including the early history of X-rays in atomic research, X-ray tubes and high voltage power supplies, generation of continuous and characteristic X-rays in targets, X-ray intensity measurements, polarization, absorption, diffraction, refraction, scattering, X-ray spectroscopy, spectroscopic methods and instrumentation, the X-ray photoelectric effect, Compton effect, dynamical theory of X-ray diffraction, the Auger effect, scattering by liquids and gases, metallurgical applications, and relation of X-rays to atomic constants.
 During the latter part of the course, class members will be assigned topics to report from the literature.